+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Ethical Trekking and Weight Considerations

-A porter usually carries between 20 and 30 kilograms.
+A porter usually carries between 20 to 25 kilograms.
 Responsible trekking companies strictly enforce these limits to avoid injuries and long-term health problems.
 Ethical practices include providing porters with appropriate clothing, shoes, meals, lodging, insurance, and healthcare.

 Trekkers should pack responsibly and eliminate unnecessary items.
 Supporting ethical trekking agencies ensures fair treatment and sustainable tourism in the Everest region.